 Liquidity risk is the risk that the Company will incur difficulties meeting its financial obligations as they are due.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions without incurring unacceptable losses or risking harm to the Company's reputation (Note 1).
-At September 30, 2022, the maturity of accounts payable, the due to related parties balances and the liability for land deposits are under one year.
+At September 30, 2023, the maturity of accounts payable and the due to related parties balances are under one year.
+Subsequent to the year end, the Company entered into a financing agreement (Note 17(b)).